-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All children feel heard and valued within the school environment.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children feel heard and valued within the school environment.
 Whole school, clear, expectations of behaviour, with consistent rewards and consequences.
 Positive whole school learning environment with tasks differentiated to provide challenge and success.
 Weekly assembly focus' and PSHE/R-time sessions.
+Two qualified Trauma and Mental Health Informed Schools (TMHIS) practitioners.
+All staff trained in TMHIS strategies.
 Emotion coaching Building Learning Power Wide variety of lunch and after school clubs on offer.
-Daily exercise sessions for all years.
-Healthy school status Year 5 are invited to take part in Bikeability sessions.
-Safety talks are provided by the Firebrigade, coastguard, Hazard Alley and other services.
+Year 5 are invited to take part in Bikeability sessions.
+Safety talks are provided by the Fire-brigade, coastguard, Junior life skills and other services.
 There is a named Designated Safequarding Lead (Mrs Nancarrow).
 Key staff are first aid trained.
 All staff have appropriate training in Safeguarding and other key issues for safety.
-Small group interventions based on developing self-esteem, social skills, life skills and regulating emotions.
+Small group interventions based on developing self- esteem, social skills, life skills and regulating emotions.
 Fun fit Quiet club at lunchtime Learning Mentors in school who will work with children on an occasional or regular basis who are experiencing emotional difficulties, sometimes using 'Draw and Talk'.
 Social stories are used to develop understanding of social situations.
 Brain breaks/movement breaks TACs and annual reviews are supported by a range of agencies where appropriate.
 Students with specific medical issues have an individual health care plan.
 1:1 sessions with our learning mentors to support children with emotional and behavioural difficulties.
-Referrals can be made to the school nurse, Educational Psychologist, Penhaligan's friends, CLEAR counselling, Social Care through the SENDCo.
+Referrals can be made to the school nurse, Educational Psychologist, Penhaligan's friends, CLEAR counselling, Social Care through the Inclusion Lead.
 Please see the school website for more information.
 (Parents' Pages) Involvement of Child and Adolescent Mental Health Service (CAMHS.)
 Referrals can be made through school for children who are experiencing more serious emotional difficulties where other interventions haven't been successful.
 ASD and Dyslexia champions to provide strategies and support.